 Language and Structure

 - Avoid “click here” links or vague link names.
 Screen-reader users often use a keyboard shortcut to list all the links on a page.
 In such a list, the links have no surrounding text.
 So make your link names descriptive.
-Instead of “Click here to see our President’s Welcome,” say “See our President’s Welcome.”
-Descriptive link names also make a page more “scannable” to sighted users.
+(Descriptive link names also make pages more scannable for sighted users.)

 - Use headings (Heading 2, Heading 3, and so on).
-A blind person can’t see your headings can’t discern their relationship to surrounding content based on visual cues such as type size (does this heading refer to the whole page, or to this subsection?).
-To structure your information hierarchically, use headings, which will be indicated as such by a screen-reader.
+A person who can’t see your headings can’t discern their relationship to surrounding content based on visual cues such as type size (does this heading refer to the whole page, or to this subsection?).
+To structure your information hierarchically, use headings.

 When a screen-reader encounters an image, it will say “graphic” or “image” and then read the image’s alternative (“alt”) text.
 If a graphic doesn’t have alt text, the screen-reader will skip it.
 With this in mind, please:

-- Include alt text for all graphics that have words in them or that provide a visual cue.
+- Include descriptive alt text for all graphics that convey information, whether it’s an icon or a photograph.

 - For graphics that are merely decorative, keep your alt text very brief (since our system requires alt text), or consider removing the image.

 - Read the WebAIM guide, Appropriate Use of Alternative Text.